MicrosoftDocs/win32/desktop-src/uxguide/ctrl-command-links.md

 ### Default values

 -   **Select the safest (to prevent loss of data or system access) and most secure response to be the default.** If safety and security aren't factors, select the most likely or convenient response.
--   **When practical, make the first response the default option** because users often expect that—unless that order isn't logical.
+-   **When practical, make the first response the default option** because users often expect that unless that order isn't logical.
 -   **For dialog boxes, don't make a destructive action the default command link** unless there is an easy way to undo the action.

 ## Recommended sizing and spacing